Appeal launched to secure future of ‘fragile and brittle’ newspaper treasure trove

-Val McDermid backs Save Our Stories appeal launched to secure future of ‘fragile and brittle’ newspaper treasure trove
+Val McDermid backs new Save Our Stories appeal to secure future of ‘fragile and brittle’ newspaper treasure trove

 The guardians of Scotland’s biggest newspaper archive have launched an appeal to secure the future of “fragile and brittle” collections said to be at risk of being lost forever due to their declining condition.